xtuml/bridgepoint/doc-bridgepoint/notes/9948_dialog_of_death/9948_dialog_of_death_int.md

 way to upgrade a model is to export the model to a single file before upgrading to the new build.
 After upgrading, import the model into a new project.

+6.2 Template project upgrade

+The MASL template domain project data was upgraded as part of this work.

 ### 7. Unit Test

 7.1 Ad hoc testing will be used to validate this promotion.